At times I write about various topics regarding Spiritualism and what it is and means to me.

 As a teen my Grandmother on my Mother’s side of the family would always say I am not Religious, I am Spiritual.
 There was deep divide between the two sides of my family about Religion.

 At the time I questioned the difference between her and my other Grandmother.
-She went to Church every Sunday and served on this committee or that and was deeply involved in our Roman Catholic Church.
-She was deeply Religious.
+She went to Church every Sunday.
+Served on this committee or that and was deeply involved in our Roman Catholic Church.
+My Polish grandmother was deeply Religious.
 She also made is very clear my Mother’s Mother was going to hell.

-It wasn’t until I was in my 40’s that I made the connection and truly understand what she was telling me.
+It wasn’t until I was in my 40’s that I made the connection.
+I now truly understand what she was telling me.
 Her connection to God/Spirit/Infinite Intelligence was direct while my other Grandmother was dependent on someone else for that connection.
 It explains so much to me now.
 Why I was so close to her, why I struggled with my other Grandmother’s definition of Spirituality.

-At the Wednesday night service early in this journey my deeply religious Grandmother came through so proud of me.
-The Medium said “of my 17 grandchildren, you are the one closest to God, I am so sorry I gave you such a hard time about Religion.”
+At the Wednesday night service in Lily Dale early in this journey my deeply religious Grandmother came through so proud of me.
+The Medium said “of my 17 grandchildren, you are the one closest to God.
+I am so sorry I gave you such a hard time about Religion.”
 I could hear her saying it — and the surprise in her voice.

 Organized Religion attempts to control the masses and the message that they receive and makes you believe there is some deep secret to the connection.
 I have since learned that Spiritualism although considered a Religion is really a way of life.